 The baseline model exhibits counter-intuitive results for developing and emerging economies.
-40 The differences in Laffer curve shapes are due to the values computed for structural parameters and steady-state variables.
+The differences in Laffer curve shapes are due to the values computed for structural parameters and steady-state variables.
 Developing and emerging economies are more likely to exhibit higher share of consumption-to-output ratios, which means that the income effect is large enough for households to be elastic to tax changes.
-Labour tax revenues are also function of the Frisch elasticity, a key component given the controversy in the literature as to the range of acceptable

-- values they may take.
+Labour tax revenues are also function of the Frisch 25 elasticity, a key component given the controversy in the literature as to the range of acceptable values they may take.
 The same differences are reported with respect to capital tax revenues.
-5 Developing and emerging economies exhibit higher levels of real interest rate, and as a result they are likely to exhibit higher tax revenues at the peak level.
-Furthermore, the same set of countries also exhibits higher levels of productivity growth rates, which have a positive impact on after-tax capital stock.
-By contrast, consumption tax revenues are higher among developed - countries.
-The baseline model is further extended in two directions: the first extension assumed 10 that tax authorities do not have full access to the tax base.
-In other words, they would observe only a fraction ρ of their tax base, and tax it accordingly.
+Developing and emerging economies exhibit higher levels of real interest rate, and as a result they are likely to exhibit higher tax revenues at the peak level.
+Furthermore, the same set of countries also exhibits higher levels of productivity growth rates, which have a positive impact 30 on after-tax capital stock.
+By contrast, consumption tax revenues are higher among developed countries.
+The baseline model is further extended in two directions: the first extension assumed that tax authorities do not have full access to the tax base.
+In other words, they would observe only a fraction $\rho$ of their tax base, and tax it accordingly.
 The model predicts two contradictory effects: partial access to the tax base means that the tax wedge effect is weaker than the baseline, which boosts the former.
-However, the government can only extract revenues at a smaller - effective tax rate.
-Ultimately, the second effect clearly dominates, which pushes the Laffer curve 15 downwards, while shifting the peak rate to the right.
-This extension has improved tremendously the model's ability to predict the Laffer curves of developing and emerging economies with respect to developed ones.
-Although many of the former improve their respective peak rates, their revenues decline accordingly, more than commensurate to the differences in values of parameter ρ between the two country groups.
-20
+However, the government can only extract revenues at a smaller effective tax rate.
+Ultimately, the second effect clearly dominates, which pushes the Laffer curve downwards, while shifting the peak rate to the right.
+This extension has improved tremendously the model's ability to predict the Laffer curves of developing and emerging economies with rerevenues decline accordingly, more than commensurate to the differences in values of parameter $\rho$ between the two country groups.